reddit/baseplate.py/docs/api/baseplate/observers/timeout.rst

 .. warning::

-   The timeout mechanism may throw a :py:class:`~baseplate.observers.timeout.ServerTimeout` exception whenever a gevent context switch occurs.
+   The timeout mechanism may throw a `ServerTimeout` exception whenever a gevent context switch occurs.
 If this exception is not handled gracefully your application could get stuck in a bad state.
-For example, if a `:py:class:`~baseplate.observers.timeout.ServerTimeout` exception is thrown while releasing a connection then the connection might never be fully released.
+For example, if a `ServerTimeout` exception is thrown while releasing a connection then the connection might never be fully released.

 .. versionadded:: 1.2